Solmazsoltani/Trivia/frontend/README.md

 - Returns: Does not need to return anything besides the appropriate HTTP status code.
 Optionally can return the id of the question.
 If you are able to modify the frontend, you can have it remove the question using the id instead of refetching the questions.

 ---
+`POST    Add '/questions/${id}'`
+    -Add a new question
+    -Request Items that should be filled by Customers in Form :
+       the question
+       answer text
+       category
+       difficulty score

+    When you submit a question on the "Add" tab, the form will clear and the question will appear at the end of the last page of the questions list in the "List" tab.
+    """

 `POST '/quizzes'`